-Macy's CEO Terry Lundgren will visit Drexel on May 28
+Macy’s CEO Terry Lundgren to Receive Westphal Award at Drexel

 Macy's CEO Terry Lundgren will join Drexel University’s Antoinette Westphal College of Media Arts & Design on May 28 as the recipient of the third annual Westphal Award and the 2014 Design & Merchandising Distinguished Speaker.